 - Bell Pepper Paste: Bell pepper paste is sweet and slightly smoky.

 - Olive Oil: Olive oil enhances the flavors and adds a silky texture.

 - Fresh Lemon Juice: The zesty lemon juice brightens up the filling.

-- Cumin, Coriander, Salt, and Black Pepper: These spices blend earthy, nutty, and savory notes.
+- Cumin, Coriander, Salt, and Black Pepper blend earthy, nutty, and savory notes.

 - Fresh Pomegranate Seeds: The new pomegranate seeds bring a burst of juicy, sweet-tart flavor, adding a delightful contras